 - Demonstrating that the organisation is meeting legal requirements

-- Enhancing the organisation’s reputation
+- Enhancing the organisation’s reputation, and

 - Improving business opportunities.
-If you supply goods and/or services, many of your potential clients favour purchasing products or services from businesses with an established OHS Management System (OHSMS)
+If you supply goods and/or services, many of your potential clients favour purchasing products or services from businesses with an established OHS Management System (OHSMS),

 OHS Management System (OHSMS) Development and Review